Environment, Climate, Conflict, and Peace (ECCP)

 • ECCP Community Fund.

-For the first time, our community will introduce a modest Community Fund.
-Members will have the opportunity to propose ideas that align with the ECCP’s mission and certain ideas will receive modest funding.
+For the first time, our community has introduced a modest Community Fund.
+Members have the opportunity to propose ideas that align with the ECCP’s mission and certain ideas will receive modest funding.
 The goal of this fund is to support the work of community members, build capacity, and strengthen trust across the community.

-There are 3 different policy working groups active in the community this year.
+There were 4 different policy working groups active in the community this year.

 Each group sets its own agenda and goals.
 Each group generally meets once per month.
-And each group has flexible membership — no sign-up required!
-Just come and go as you are able.
+And each group has flexible membership — just come and go as you are able.

 Here are the notes from our 2025 Policy Planning Meeting.